2023 Define American Fellowship

 - Building digital audience through an artist website and social media

-- How to find and apply for arts grants and other funding
+- Finding and applying for arts grants and other funding

-- Culture change in the worlds of entertainment media, journalism, and digital storytelling
+- Changing culture in the worlds of entertainment media, the arts, and digital storytelling

 - The role of an artist in intersectional and ethical storytelling